Corporate Advisor and Business Analytics Expert To Headline Otterbein Commencement Ceremonies

 Otterbein honors our graduates in our annual Graduate and Undergraduate Commencement Ceremonies held in the spring of each year.

-Senior Celebration Thursday, April 28, Campus Center Patio, Immediately following Commencement Rehearsal.
+Wednesday, April 27, Campus Center Patio, Immediately following Commencement Rehearsal.
 Pick up your official Class of 2016 t-shirt, enjoy pizza donated by Donatos, ice cream sundaes, inflatable games, a photo booth and more!

 Second Annual Lavender Graduation at Otterbein University

 Monday, April 25 at 4:30 - 5:45 p.m. in the Chapel.